Call & Response: Understanding Jazz in its Social Contexts

 Credits: 3

 This course addresses jazz and related African American musics as a continual process of “call and response” by musicians, audiences, writers, and other participants on the scene in relation to their broader social environment.
-Students will investigate topics such as the American civil rights movement through music by Max Roach, John Coltrane, Nina Simone, and others; large-scale musical framings of the historical narratives of African American experiences and identities by William Grant Still, Duke Ellington, John Carter, and Matana Roberts; uses of jazz styles by musicians responding to societal issues beyond the United States; and competing debates surrounding jazz as a representative expression of African American identity, as a symbol of America as a “melting pot,” and as a global emblem of freedom, democracy, cosmopolitanism, revolution, and struggle.
-Historical examples will be placed in relation to the urgent “calls” to musicians in our contemporary society, and the many responses to these calls by today’s artists; in this tradition, students will be encouraged to develop their own socially informed responses to the world around them.
+Students will investigate topics such as the American civil rights movement through music by Max Roach, John Coltrane, Nina Simone, and others; large-scale musical framings of the historical narratives of African American experiences and identities by Duke Ellington, Hannibal Lokumbe, and John Carter; societal issues beyond the United States; and ideas of freedom, democracy, cosmopolitanism, and struggle.
+Historical examples are placed in relation to contemporary issues, and students are encouraged to find their own responses to the calls of today.

 College: College of Performing Arts (CO)